It was my own fault – which always makes it so much worse, don’t you think?

 Anyway, I blow-dried it, which took a long time because it was so weighed down.
 I was hoping the heat would activate the product because that does happen sometimes, but, no such luck here.

-Once dry – or as dry as I could get it, it still felt damp, my hair looked dull.
+Once dry – or as dry as I could get it, it still felt damp, and my hair looked dull.
 I’m not exaggerating when I say, it looked like it stripped my hair of colour.
 In fairness, it could have been a chemical reaction to the highlighting, but isn’t it specifically formulated to brighten highlighted hair?

 To be transparent, I should also point out that I used the glaze just three weeks after I had my hair coloured when it was at its peak blonde and super shiny stage.
 I know, I know.